sombochea/zen-of-code/README.md

-# Zen of Code by Sambo Chea
+# Zen of Code by Sambo Chea (And then I'm do things)

 ### About developing and thinking about your coding
 <br />